stefan-lopez/gpt-2/README.md

 # Trump Tweet Chatbot

 First and foremost thanks to the OpenAI team for providing their GPT-2 Transformer as an open source project!
-This is a fork of their work which uses a corpus of tweets from Donald Trump's entire Twitter archive in order to create a realistic chatbot.
+This is a fork of their work using some handy scripts developed by Nate Shepard (https://github.com/nshepperd) in his own fork of OpenAI's project.
+The model trains on a corpus of tweets from Donald Trump's entire Twitter archive in order to create a realistic chatbot.

 ## Project File Overview

 - [`download_model.py`](download_model.py) script used to download OpenAI models.
 - [`tweet_preprocessor.py`](tweet_preprocessor.py) my personal script for preprocessing tweets in csv file.
-- [`src/encode.py`](src/encode.py) script for encoding tweets into a format the model can read.
+- [`src/encode.py`](src/encode.py) Nate Sheppard's script for encoding tweets into a format the model can read.
-- [`src/train.py`](src/train.py) script for training your own GPT-2 model.
+- [`src/train.py`](src/train.py) Nate Sheppard's script for training your own GPT-2 model.
-- [`src/interactive_conditional_samples.py`](src/interactive_conditional_samples.py) function for interactive text generation, with small change made by me for the option to stop generation after one tweet.
+- [`src/interactive_conditional_samples.py`](src/interactive_conditional_samples.py) script for interactive text generation, with small change made by me for the option to stop generation after one tweet.
 - [`trump_tweets.csv`](trump_tweets.csv) a file of tweets from Donald Trump's Twitter account.

 ## Requirements